The Powerful Legacy of German Expressionism

 During the tumultuous political and social climate of early 20th century Germany, artists found ways to express their fears and pain using a wide array of mediums.

-Apr 26, 2023By Marianne Plasse, BA in History, Undergraduate Certificate in Art History
+Apr 26, 2023By Marianne Plasse, BA History, Certificate in Art History

 german expressionism impact